Learn how to locate Italian military records and use them to strengthen your citizenship application with accurate ancestral documentation.

 To apply for Italian citizenship by descent, gathering and verifying the required documentation is crucial.
 The primary documents required include birth certificates, marriage certificates, and death certificates of your Italian ancestors.

-In addition to these primary documents, you may need other supporting documents such as divorce and naturalization certificates, and other legal records that can help establish the chain of Italian descent.
+In addition to these primary documents, you may need other supporting documents such as divorce and non-naturalization certificates, and other legal records that can help establish the chain of Italian descent.
 Ensuring accuracy and authenticity in these documents is paramount to a successful citizenship application.

 Begin your journey to Italian citizenship